Test in production without watermarks.

 Here is the output of the above code:

 Step 1: Import the IronXL library and use the WorkBook.Load() method to load the Excel file.
-In the Load method parameter, you can pass the valid file URLs, local file path object, or filename if it is in the same directory as the script.
+In the Load method parameter, you can pass the valid file URL, local file path object, or filename if it is in the same directory as the script.

 from ironxl import WorkBook

-# Load the Excel file like object
+# Load the Excel file as a WorkBook object

 workbook = WorkBook.Load("file.xlsx")